Grand Parade wins the 1919 Peace Derby

-This year celebrates the one hundredth anniversary of the Victory Derby won by the appropriately named Grand Parade.
+This year celebrates the one hundredth anniversary of the Peace Derby won by the appropriately named Grand Parade.

 The Great War (1914-1918) now over, the Derby returned to Epsom and an enormous crowd gathered in the presence of King George V and Queen Mary; the Royal party receiving the biggest cheer of the day, when the King’s colt, Viceroy, won the Stewards Handicap.